jkatzsam/woods_ood/README.md

 bash run.sh woods cifar10 dtd dtd
 ```

+pi is set to 0.1 as default.
+See the run.sh for more details and options.

 # Main Files

 * ```CIFAR/train.py``` contains the main code used to train model(s) under our framework.